rahmaAlghalib/KAU-Hospital-System/README.md

  Doctor and medicines to the patient.
 Finally this System prints billing report for each patient.

  Topics Covered: OOP, File Handling, ArrayLists

+ Check the input.txt file for the commands you can use and the output.txt file to see what each command prints!